Past Cases

 LifeTuner is a website that helps young adults learn the essentials of money – how to earn, save and use it to live a full life.
 At LifeTuner, you can get straight answers from experts, gain honest perspective from columnists and entrepreneurs, and find practical tips and tools to help you reach your goals.

-The Business Strategy Challenge 2010 was characterized with 16 strong participating teams and a client who was known nation-wide.
+THE CHALLENGE: MBSC in 2010 was characterized with 16 strong participating teams and a client who was known nation-wide.
 AARP had recently launched a component of its website lifetuner.org and needed a fresh perspective from the website’s target audience: college students.

 2009: United Way